kishb87/frontend-nanodegree-feedreader/README.md

 This was my final assignment for the Udacity nanodegree program.
-To run application, open index.html.
+To run tests, open index.html.
 Further description of this project is below.

 # Project Overview